The Pros and Cons of Being a PRN Occupational Therapist

 If you have several PRN positions (which I recommend for consistency of hours), you can work in one setting one day and switch it up to another setting another day.
 It’s a great way to break up the week versus doing the same routine over and over.

-I also enjoy having two sets of work friends (my acute care friends and my inpatient rehab friends) and two different settings mean I’m also learning so much more than if I had stayed in just one setting.
+I also enjoy having two sets of work friends (my acute care friends and my inpatient rehab friends) and two different settings mean I’m also learning more than if I worked in just one setting.

 Less Workplace Drama and Politics

 When you’re PRN, you can just come in, do your job, and leave, without having to get sucked into any conflicts or drama that may be occurring.
-OT can be stressful enough without the work politics issues, so being able to avoid this is great to try to reduce work stress levels.
+OT can be stressful enough without the workplace politics, so being able to avoid this is great to reduce work stress levels.

 You Can Work More than 40 Hours